-Metabolic effects: There is interest in the ketogenic diet for altering metabolic parameters during exercise and in metabolic conditions such as diabetes.
+Metabolic effects: There is interest in ketogenic diet for altering metabolic parameters during exercise and in metabolic conditions such as diabetes.
 In a small study, trained male athletes consuming a ketogenic diet for 4 weeks experienced increased fat and decreased carbohydrate utilization during an incremental cycling test exercise.
 However, increased fat utilization was not prominent in female athletes during the same exercise (102108).
-The effect of the ketogenic diet on body composition when combined with exercise is unclear.
-Some individual research shows that consuming the ketogenic diet for 8 weeks in addition to resistance training decreases fat mass and visceral adipose tissue, but does not affect lean body mass, when compared to baseline (102112).
-However, meta-analyses of clinical research in trained adults shows that following a low-carbohydrate high-fat ketogenic diet for 3-12 weeks while undergoing concurrent training does not affect lean mass, body fat, or body mass, when compared with concurrent training with other dietary strategies (110199,110201).
-Clinical research in untrained healthy adults undergoing exercise testing after following a ketogenic diet for 3 days shows lower carbohydrate oxidation, higher fat oxidation, and higher serum free fatty acid levels at rest, during exercise, and during recovery from exercise when compared with a mixed diet (113882).
+The ketogenic diet seems to impact body composition when combined with exercise.
+A small clinical study in trained males shows that consuming the ketogenic diet for 8 weeks in addition to resistance training decreases fat mass and visceral adipose tissue, but does not affect lean body mass, when compared to baseline (102112).